-One of the lesser publicized changes is pretty big for Roth retirement account lovers: you now have the option to convert your Traditional 401K to a Roth 401K, at any age.
+Due to a Congressional budget deal, Roth retirement account lovers now have the option to convert their Traditional 401K to a Roth 401K, at any age.

 Should you switch to a Roth 401K?
 Let’s Take a Look